FilenCloudDienste/filen-s3/README.md

   </tbody>
 </table>

+Multipart uploads are not supported. `putObject` requests are fully buffered in memory.
+Make sure to not overwhelm your system memory limit.

 <small>Presigned URLs are not yet supported.</small>

 <small>\* An objects ETag is always its UUID.
 Since Filen is fully end-to-end encrypted there is no way to know the real MD5 file hash.</small>